 We index the images too.
 We use: Library of Congress Thesaurus for Graphic Materials and Iconclass.

 In The John Johnson Collection: an archive of printed ephemera (ProQuest) always use 'select from a list' to check that your search term is the best one.

 To find out which sections of the John Johnson Collection have been catalogued and digitised, you should refer to the online table: Digitised sections of the Collection and our Introduction to Finding Images.

-All images are on our own website except: Ballads, the Toyota Project (transport) and ProQuest's The John Johnson Collection: an archive of printed ephemera (which I will shorten to ProQuest).
+All images are on our own website except: Ballads, the Toyota Project (transport: now archived) and ProQuest's The John Johnson Collection: an archive of printed ephemera (which I will shorten to ProQuest).
 This is our largest project.
 (65,000 items, with over 170,000 images) It covers:

 The images are licensed to ProQuest.
 When you do a search in our online catalogue and the resulting images are on the ProQuest site, you should follow the link to ProQuest and re-do the search.
-You must be connected to the University network (or similar HE or FE network).
-The ProQuest site has excellent functionality for images, including the facility to create lightboxes for your search results, and to rotate, zoom and measure the images.
+The ProQuest site has excellent functionality for images, including the facility to rotate, zoom and measure the images.
 For text, there is hit-highlighting too.

 Why shouldn't I just use ProQuest?
 If you are absolutely sure that there is nothing relating to your search which is not on ProQuest, go ahead.
 However, only five sections are represented, so you may miss other material.
 For example, our Political Cartoons and Trades and Professions prints are not on the ProQuest site, so if you are looking for particular artists or themes, you would miss relevant prints.